Engineering

 It’s very common for consultants to structure multiple options for the client to choose from.
 This acknowledges that there are multiple potential solutions, but there are trade-offs.
 It really depends on the clients’ time frame, appetite for risk, budget, and opinion.
 There is often 1 primary recommendation, but multiple implementation options.

 There are many different types of consultants, whether you’re a small or big company, there is someone out there who will help you get to where you want to be.
-Here at Fidelis Companies, we specialize in Engineering, BioPharma, and IT.
+Here at Fidelis Companies, we specialize in Engineering, Life Sciencesa, and IT.
 SiteSuite came out with 4 main types of consultants:

 1. Specialist – world class capabilities in selected area